- six (6) months in jail and/

 It is a gross misdemeanor in Nevada to make any false statement to obtain a big game tag.
 The penalties carry up to 364 days in jail and/or up to $2,000 in fines.7

-Hunters may use firearms and handguns to hunt big game as long as they have a centerfire cartridge of a .22 caliber or more.
-Hunters may also use muzzle-loading rifles to hunt big game if they have a single barrel of caliber .45 or larger.
+You may use firearms and handguns to hunt big game as long as they have a centerfire cartridge of a .22 caliber or more.
+You may also use muzzle-loading rifles to hunt big game if they have a single barrel of caliber .45 or larger.
 However, shotguns are generally legal to hunt only deer and mountain lions.8

 3.1.
 Child hunters